A unified test for regression discontinuity designs: Simulation evidences for the unified tests

+We conducted the tests with size $\alpha=0.05$, employing local polynomial estimators $(\hat{\tau}_{Z_{1},2}(h_1),….,\hat{\tau}_{Z_{d},2}(h_d), \hat{\tau}_{f,3}(h_f))$ described in Section \ref{sec:3} with $K(u)=(1-|u|)\vee0$, where the bandwidths are chosen to be MSE-optimal for $\hat\tau_{Z_k,1}(h_k)$ and $\hat\tau_{f,2}(h_f)$.
+The selection of the kernel function and polynomial order follows \cite{calonicoRobustNonparametricConfidence2014a} and \cite{cattaneoSimpleLocalPolynomial2019}. \footnote{As mentioned in the previous sections, the polynomial orders are chosen so that the estimates are bias-corrected for their valid inference.
+This choice of polynomial order is the default for \textit{rddensity} and available as $\rho = 1$ option for \textit{rdrobust.}} Below, we report the empirical sizes and powers of the conventional and proposed testing methods.

-We conduct a joint manipulation test with size $\alpha=0.05$, employing local polynomial estimators described in Section \ref{sec:3} with $K(u)=(1-|u|)\vee0$, $l=2$, and $p=3$, which are the natural choices following \cite{calonicoRobustNonparametricConfidence2014a} and \cite{cattaneoSimpleLocalPolynomial2019}.
-We report the empirical size and power of conventional and propose testing methods under null and alternative hypotheses.
-We compare four testing methods: (i) naive testing; (ii) Bonferroni correction of naive testing; (iii) Wald (chi-square) test proposed in Section \ref{sec:4}; and (iv) max test proposed in Section \ref{sec:4}.
-Naive testing separately conducts $d+1$ asymptotic $t$ tests as described in \cite{calonicoRobustNonparametricConfidence2014a} and \cite{cattaneoSimpleLocalPolynomial2019} with size $\alpha$ for the $d+1$ restrictions of the null hypothesis $\tau_f=0, \tau_{Z_1}=0,\ldots,\tau_{Z_d}=0$ and rejects the null hypothesis unless all the tests cannot be rejected.
-Bonferroni correction also conducts asymptotic $t$ tests separately, but the size is changed to $\alpha/(d+1)$ to restrict the family-wise error rate of the $d+1$ restrictions not to exceed $\alpha$.
+We compared five testing methods: (i) naive testing; (ii) Bonferroni correction of naive testing; (iii) Wald (chi-square) test; (iv) Max test proposed in Section \ref{sec:4}; (v) sWald test proposed in Section \ref{sec:4}.
+Naive testing separately conducts $d+1$ asymptotic $t$ tests, as described in \cite{calonicoRobustNonparametricConfidence2014a} and \cite{cattaneoSimpleLocalPolynomial2019} with a size $\alpha$ for each of the $d+1$ restrictions of the null hypothesis, $\tau_f=0, \tau_{Z_1}=0,\ldots,\tau_{Z_d}=0$.
+Naive testing rejects the null hypothesis if at least one test rejects it.
+The Bonferroni correction conducts asymptotic $t$ tests separately, but the size is changed to $\alpha/(d+1)$ to restrict type 1 error of the null hypothesis that all $d+1$ restrictions hold. \footnote{We do not benefit from rejecting more than one test for evaluating the underlying identifying restriction.
+Thus, Holm correction for Bonferroni test does not improve the following results because the probability of rejecting at least one null hypothesis remains the same in two corrections.}